-Heavenly Father, thank You for those times I literally cried out to You for You to hear me and come quickly, and You did.
+Heavenly Father, thank You for those times I literally cried out to You for You to hear me and come quickly; and You did.

 And though I had gone to bed, sleep was far from me.
 My thoughts would not be still.
-With each issue, another failure or complication seemed to pile on until I felt so overwhelmed I did not even know where to start to pray.
+With each issue, another failure or complication seemed to pile on until I felt so overwhelmed I did not even know where or how to start to pray.

 It was then that I remembered when in the past, You spoke to me, encouraged me, lifted my emotional distress.
 There were literally times when You gave me songs to sing, new melodies and words, to let me know You were with me and things would be alright.

 But this time, I did not feel that.
 I felt far from You.
 And wondered if this could be the end?
 Had I finally reached a point where You would not come and rescue me, but simply take me home to be with You in heaven?

 That actually sounded like it would be the answer to all my troubles.
 And while I believe You have shown me I have much to do before I die, there was a sense of relief in that thought.

 That’s when it hit me – this thought was NOT from You.

 It was from the evil one who would like nothing better than to sideline me – take me out of the game altogether!
 If satan can get anyone to believe the lie that there is no hope, it immobilizes and freezes them.
 Can even paralyze a Christian’s faith.

 So I began praying – not about the circumstances that were overwhelming me – but any scripture I could remember:

 The Lord’s prayer.